mtjhax/clearinghouse-adapter/README.md

 #### Writing your own export processor

-If the basic functionality described above doesn't work for your system you can roll your own export processor.
-Export processors can do anything that Ruby can do - you can add gems, talk to a database, write files, peform calculations, etc. Some examples of what a custom export processor might do would be to massage clearinghouse data into a format that is better suited for the local transportation software, or interact directly with a database as opposed to writing to a flat file.
+If the basic functionality provided by the included export processor doesn't work for your system you can roll your own export processor.
+Export processors can do anything that Ruby can do - you can add gems, talk to a database, write files, perform calculations, etc. Some examples of what a custom export processor might do would be to massage clearinghouse data into a format that is better suited for the local transportation software, or interact directly with a database as opposed to writing to a flat file.

 To start writing your own, simply create a new file in the `processors` directory with a `.rb` extension.
 Your class must be named